Texas Fertility Center Logo White

 Biochemical Pregnancy

 A biochemical pregnancy is a pregnancy that stops growing and resolves before it becomes large enough to see it with ultrasound.
-Not long after fertilization and implantation, the pregnancy stops developing – usually due to a severe chromosomal abnormality within the pregnancy.
-“Biochemical” means that the only evidence that the pregnancy existed was the positive pregnancy test itself.
-Repeated early miscarriage can indicate fertility issues.
+“Biochemical” means that the only evidence that the pregnancy existed was the hCG (pregnancy hormone) showing up on a positive pregnancy test.
+Even though the pregnancy loss was early, it still counts towards the tally of pregnancies, and if it happens often, can indicate the need for additional testing.

-A normal pregnancy cannot typically be seen with ultrasound until around 5 1/2 weeks of gestation or about 1 ½ weeks after a missed period.
-At that time, the hCG level measures approximately 1500 units.
-In a biochemical pregnancy, the pregnancy is typically lost prior to 5 1/2 weeks, before the hCG level rises high enough for the pregnancy to be visualized.
+A normal pregnancy must grow for a few weeks until it can be seen with ultrasound, usually around five and a half weeks of gestation, or about one and a half weeks after a missed period.
+At that time, the hCG (pregnancy hormone) level measures approximately 1,500 to 3,000 units.
+In a biochemical pregnancy, the pregnancy is typically lost prior to this time, before the hCG level rises high enough for the pregnancy to be visualized.
+Since the pregnancy stops growing before it gets to a certain size, the pregnancy can only be detected on bloodwork, not ultrasound.

-Embryos that do not have a normal number of chromosomes almost always miscarry spontaneously.
-There are a few exceptions (like Down’s Syndrome), in which embryos can have an abnormal number of chromosomes yet still survive.
-Typically, these babies have developmental defects that can range from mild to life threatening.
-Most chromosomal abnormalities cause the baby to have a limited ability to grow and develop.
-When that limit is reached, development stops and a miscarriage occurs.
+Embryos that do not have a normal number of chromosomes almost always stop growing and result in miscarriage.
+There are a few exceptions, such as Down syndrome, in which embryos can have an abnormal number of chromosomes, yet still result in a live birth.
+Typically, these babies have developmental defects that can range from mild to life-threatening.

-Our physicians at Texas Fertility Center would love to help.
-They will discuss with you all the possible causes of miscarriages and perform a comprehensive evaluation.
-They will then recommend treatment that can significantly increase your chances for a healthy pregnancy.
+Our physicians at Texas Fertility Center in San Antonio would love to help.
+They will discuss with you all the possible causes of miscarriages and biochemical pregnancy, and will perform a comprehensive evaluation.
+They will then recommend treatment that can significantly increase your chances for a successful pregnancy.
+Contact us for an appointment.